Home / packaging / finishes / gloss

 Barrier and Moisture Resistance

-Barrier and moisture resistance arises when film laminates, or solvent-borne coatings, reduce water, oil, or grease transfer into the printed layer.
+Barrier and moisture resistance arise when film laminates or solvent-borne coatings reduce water, oil, or grease transfer into the printed layer.
 Flexible snack pouches and oily-food inner liners use BOPP, PET, or coated paper to control permeation.
-Gloss coatings seal micro-pores and slow penetration, that degrades print.
+Gloss coatings seal micro-pores and slow penetration, which degrades print.
 Matte coatings lower reflection but maintain similar barrier levels if formulation weight matches the gloss version.

 Mechanical Durability